Frequently Asked Questions...

 I don’t want anyone to know I have been, is it discreet?

 Yes.
 Discretion for our members is extremely important at Plastic Ivy.
 We are located in an old industrial building, that is very discreet and not overlooked by other buildings or residential houses.
 There are no external visible signs on the building that hint at the nature of the establishment, and the building used to actually be a private gym, and as such, its new use does not attract any unwanted attention.
-We do not pass on any information to anyone about our members, and our staff do not discuss to other members who has been in.
+We do not pass on any information to anyone about our members, and our staff do not discuss with other members who has been in.

 How long can I stay for?

 Once you have paid your entrance fee, you can stay for as little or as long as you like for that day until closing time.
 Some customers may pop in just for an hour on their lunch break, or before returning home after work.
-Other customers may make a day of it and spend the whole afternoon and evening at here, grabbing a bite to eat here too.
+Other customers may make a day of it and spend the whole afternoon and evening here, grabbing a bite to eat here too.

 What if I want to go somewhere, then come back later - do I have to pay to get in again?